ssadler/fastchain/README.md

 The consensus protocol sucks, it uses wallclock timestamps.

-It was nearly possible, but not quite, to configure an SQL environment against sources of volatility :).
-This is more about securing against programmers doing things they shouldn't than any real adversary.
+It was nearly possible, but not quite, to configure an SQL environment against sources of volatility.
+For example, an auto increment primary key is indeterministic with many concurrent producers.

 Enjoy!